awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report-understand.md

 1. For more information on the byte\-hours unit, see [Converting Usage Byte\-Hours to Billed GB\-Months](#aws-usage-report-understand-converting-byte-hours)\.

-1. For objects that are archived to the GLACIER storage class, when they are deleted prior to 90 days there is a prorated charge per gigabyte for the remaining days\.
+1. For objects that are archived to the GLACIER storage class, when they are deleted prior to 90 days, there is a prorated charge per gigabyte for the remaining days\.

-1. For objects that are in STANDARD\_IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days there is a prorated charge per gigabyte for the remaining days\.
+1. For objects that are in STANDARD\_IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days, there is a prorated charge per gigabyte for the remaining days\.

-1. For small objects that are in STANDARD\_IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days there is a prorated charge per gigabyte for the remaining days\.
+1. For small objects that are in STANDARD\_IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days, there is a prorated charge per gigabyte for the remaining days\.

 ## Tracking Operations in Your Usage Reports<a name="aws-usage-report-understand-operations"></a>